bids-apps/BrainSuite/README.md

                         be useful when machines run into issues with the parallel processing tool from Matlab (Parpool).
-  --cache CACHE         Nipype cache output folder --TR TR               Repetition time of MRI --fmri_task_name FMRI_TASK_NAME [FMRI_TASK_NAME ...]
+  --cache CACHE         Nipype cache output folder --TR TR               Repetition time of MRI (in seconds).
+  --fmri_task_name FMRI_TASK_NAME [FMRI_TASK_NAME ...]
                         fMRI task name to be processed during BFP.
 The name should only containthe contents after "task-".
 E.g.,